Dutch Oven Carrot Ginger Soup

 Step 4: Add the broth to your liking.
 I added 4 cups for a thinner soup.
 However, if you like a thicker soup similar to a squash soup, you’ll want to start with only 2 cups of broth and check the consistency after pureeing.
 Tip: If it’s too thick, add another cup of broth and stir over heat for just another 5-10 minutes.

 Step 5: The last step is bringing the contents of the dutch oven to a boil, then reducing to a simmer for about 20 minutes.
 Then remove the thyme and bay leaves.
-After which you can use an immersion blender to puree or transfer to a blender.
+After which you can use an immersion blender (affiliate link) to puree or transfer to a blender.
 Just be careful as the soup is and pot is HOT!
 Lastly add your heavy cream, or dairy-free substitute to give this soup a luscious feel.
 Top with fresh parsley, dill, or croutons and dig in!

 What to serve with Dutch Oven Carrot Ginger Soup